School Garden Resources

 - Garden Mosaics: Cornell University science curriculum for youth, including action projects and community food assessments.

 - Plants for Human Health Institute-STEM Education: School gardens are one way that the PHHI STEM team works to fulfill their mission of equipping teachers to integrate curriculum standards in the edible classroom.

 - Garden Toolkit: Are you just getting started with a school garden?
 Think about gathering these tools to make gardening a little easier and a lot of fun.

 - Planting Methods: Should you broadcast seeds or transplant?
 What does this mean?
 Hone your horticultural skills with this quick guide on ways to plant your garden.

 - Growing a Garden: What do you want to grow?
 This map will give kids an idea on how to get started gardening and how to care for their plants.

 - Square-Foot Seeds: One student wants to plant radish, another would like to grow potatoes.
-This activity from our Plants for Human Health Institute uses math to figure out proper plant spacing.
+This activity supports students to figure out proper plant spacing.

 - Garden Maintenance Timeline: For first-time gardeners, it can be a challenge to keep up with the tasks needed to care for the garden.
 Use this timeline to help keep your garden growing.

 - Raised Beds for the School Garden: creating a raised bed for your garden is as simple as buying and screwing together just three boards!
 Check out our plans here.